-Cynthia has extensive experience in pension and benefits law, policy and strategy - for almost 25 years, she has exclusively worked in pension and benefits from a broad range of perspectives, starting with private practice representing unions, employees and administrators.
+Cynthia is the leader of the Pensions and Benefits Practice.
+She has extensive experience in pension and benefits law, policy and strategy - for 25 years, she has exclusively worked in pension and benefits from a broad range of perspectives, starting with private practice representing unions, employees and administrators.
 Cynthia also worked within the Ontario government, within a large jointly sponsored public sector plan and most recently, with Ontario’s new pension regulator on strategic projects.

 Cynthia provides legal, policy and strategic advice to her clients, including guidance on governance and compliance issues.
 She excels at practical and timely problem-solving, tailored to the nature of the plan (whether multi-employer, jointly sponsored, single employer) and stakeholders, with a priority on resolving disputes before they escalate.
 She also represents unions, employees and plan administrators in pension and related litigation.

-Cynthia is a member of the Ontario Bar Association Pension and Benefits Section.
+Cynthia has been appointed by the Financial Services Regulatory Authority as a member of its Technical Advisory Committee on Public Sector Pension Plans and is the Chair of the Board of Regents of Victoria University (within the University of Toronto). .
 She has written articles related to pension issues and was co-author of the Chapter on Canadian pension law in Tolley’s International Pension and Benefits (reference book).
 She has a Bachelor of Laws from University of Western Ontario Law School and Master of Laws from University College London and is a solicitor of England and Wales, as well as a lawyer in Ontario.